tosc-rs/mnemos/platforms/allwinner-d1/README.md

 xfel exec 0x40000000
 ```

+After flashing you can connect using `just crowtty serial <UART-DEVICE>`
+(this is not the FEL device!).
+Alternatively any serial terminal will do - note
+that we use 115200 baud unlike the builtin bootloader which is at 9600.

 > [!NOTE]
 >
 > When flashing the MangoPi MQ Pro using `just flash-d1`, ensure that the USB
 > cable is plugged in to the USB-C port on the board labeled as "OTG" on the
 > silkscreen, *not* the one labeled as "HOST".
+>
+> For the Lichee RV, use the port next to the FEL button.
+Enter FEL mode by
+> holding down FEL, and then plugging in USB-C.
+> `lsusb` should show:
+> `Allwinner Technology sunxi SoC OTG connector in FEL/flashing mode`

 Once a board has been successfully flashed, attempting to flash it again using
 `xfel` may fail.
 This can be fixed by unplugging the USB cable from the board